- $32.15 million

-The campaign, which will support the Stinson Center for Learning and Innovation, classroom renovations, athletics facilities enhancements, endowment and scholarships, has been privately gaining momentum since 2021, already achieving 71 percent of its overall goal.
+The campaign, which supports the Stinson Center for Learning and Innovation, classroom renovations, athletics facilities enhancements, endowment and scholarships, has been privately gaining momentum since 2021, already achieving 90 percent of its overall goal.

 A bulk of the campaign dollars have already been invested in the Stinson Center for Learning and Innovation, a 13,000-square-foot space that will house a learning commons, design-led thinking lab, global connections program and collaborative spaces for student engagement.
 This $17 million learning facility will open to students in March 2023.